HotelSierraWhiskey/arcadia/docs/arcproject-spec.md

 Beyond arcfiles, the .arc project extension, and the content directory therein, writers are encouraged to develop their own naming conventions.
 That is, provided the names of arcfiles and content files are unique, writers may use whatever names they see fit.

 Arcadia does not parse JSONC or other supersets of JSON.
-Similarly, Arcadia does parse JSON data beyond the keys documented below.
+Similarly, Arcadia does not parse JSON data beyond the what's documented below.
 A valid arcfile is a JSON file that adheres to the specifications outlined in this document.

 Below is a minimal project's directory tree:
 ```